xebia-functional/nine-cards-backend/endpoints.md

 The request body must be an object with the following fields:
 * `packages`: a list of strings, each of them a package name.
 These are the apps which are to be used as reference for the recommendations.
 * `excludePackages`: a list of strings, each of them a package name.
-  These are the packages that should not be excluded from the list of recommendations.
+These are the packages that should not appear in the list of recommendations in the response.
 * `limitPerApp`: an integer number, which says how many related packages should be explored for each of the apps in `packages`.
 * `limit`: an integer number, that sets the maximum number of recommended elements